Gaza, Syria and Iran on agenda as Netanyahu flies to Florida to meet Trump

 Meeting at Mar-a-Lago attempts to address gaps between US and Israeli positions on several Middle East concerns

-Prime Minister Benjamin Netanyahu departed on Sunday morning (today) for the United States for meetings with President Donald Trump and several administration officials at the Trump estate in Mar-a-Lago in Florida.
+Israeli Prime Minister Benjamin Netanyahu departed for the United States on Sunday morning for meetings with President Donald Trump and several administration officials at Trump’s Mar-a-Lago estate in Florida.

-According to the agenda sent by the Prime Minister’s Office to the traveling press pool, Netanyahu is scheduled to meet with Secretary of State Marco Rubio in the early afternoon of Monday, followed by a meeting with President Trump at 3:30 p.m.
+According to the agenda sent by the Prime Minister’s Office, Netanyahu is scheduled to meet with Secretary of State Marco Rubio in the early afternoon on Monday, followed by a meeting with Trump at 3:30 p.m.

-According to reports in Hebrew media, there are significant gaps in the positions of President Trump and Prime Minister Netanyahu on several issues, including the Gaza peace process, the Iranian threat, the situation in Syria, and the role of Turkey in both Gaza and Syria.
+According to Hebrew media reports, significant gaps remain between the positions of Trump and Netanyahu on several key issues, including the Gaza peace process, the Iranian threat, the situation in Syria, and Turkey’s role in both Gaza and Syria.

-A report in Maariv says that Netanyahu will offer a compromise, in which reconstruction can start within the Israeli-held areas of Gaza behind the Yellow Line, after the IDF has neutralized terror infrastructure, such as tunnels and underground facilities.
-This would probably start in Rafah, which has largely been cleared of terror infrastructure, and which already has a small Palestinian presence under the protection of the Popular Forces, started by the late Yasser Abu Shabab.
+A report in Maariv noted that Netanyahu will offer a compromise, in which reconstruction can start within the Israeli-held areas of Gaza behind the Yellow Line, after the IDF has neutralized terror infrastructure, such as tunnels and underground facilities.
+This would probably begin in Rafah, which has largely been cleared of terror infrastructure and already has a small Palestinian presence under the protection of the Popular Forces, started by the late Yasser Abu Shabab.

-The rehabilitation of areas under Israeli control would lead to a situation where the Gaza population would prefer to move to the rehabilitated area under Israeli control, which would diminish Hamas’ ability to use the population as human shields.
-Such a plan would also increase pressure on Hamas to accept all the terms of the Gaza peace plan.
+Rehabilitating areas under Israeli control could create conditions in which Gaza’s population would prefer to relocate to those areas, thereby reducing Hamas’s ability to use civilians as human shields.
+Such a development could also increase pressure on Hamas to accept the full terms of a Gaza peace plan.

-Reports in Israeli media said that Trump will likely announce the transition to the second phase of the peace plan sometime after his meeting with Netanyahu.
+Trump will likely announce the transition to the second phase of the peace plan sometime after his meeting with Netanyahu, according to Israeli media reports.

 Netanyahu is also expected to reiterate Israel’s rejection of the participation of Turkey and Pakistan in the ISF, due to the hostile stance of both countries towards Israel, as well as the continued support that Turkey has given to Hamas leaders, including hosting meetings with Hamas leadership.

-Regarding Syria, there are notable gaps between the position of President Trump – who wants to see the country stabilize rapidly – and that of the Israeli government.
+Regarding Syria, there are notable gaps between the position of Trump, who wants to see the country stabilize rapidly, and that of the Israeli government.
 Trump has strongly backed interim Syrian President Ahmed al-Sharaa, even canceling many sanctions against Syria and pushing Israel to reach a security arrangement with the new regime.

-However, Israeli officials are not convinced that al-Sharaa has full control over the various militias which make up the new Syrian security forces, as demonstrated in the recent attack on U.S. soldiers by a Syrian security forces member.
-They also do not believe that al-Sharaa has completely abandoned his jihadist past, pointing to his failure to stop attacks on minorities such as the Alawites, Druze and Christians.
+However, Israeli officials are not convinced that al-Sharaa has full control over the various militias that make up the new Syrian security forces, as demonstrated in the recent attack on U.S. soldiers by a Syrian security forces member.
+They also do not believe that al-Sharaa has completely abandoned his jihadist past, pointing to his failure to stop attacks on minorities, including the Alawites, Druze and Christians.

 The fact that Syrian regime soldiers were seen wearing ISIS patches on their uniforms, and chanting slogans such as “To Jerusalem,” and “We are coming to Gaza,” indicates that Israel sees little reason to trust a security agreement with al-Sharaa’s government.